tania-m/romannumeral/readme.md

 All functionalities must be unit tested, especially those used to do the roman numeral conversion (since they are of critical value for this server).
 Also, integration tests need to be written for added routes and functionalities, to verify that the server is capable of responding to requests as expected.

 To finish, API routes need to be documented in the project's swagger file.
-Code should also be documented.
+Code must also be documented using JSDoc format.
+Automated documentation generation can then be done using [documentjs](https://documentjs.com/).

 ## Routes
 *Detailed route documentation can be found in the swagger/openapi file in the project folder api-documentation.*